 Fight Club was a box-office bomb upon its release yet it has since became a cult classic, an artistic triumph, and cultural anomaly.
-The film has gone on to inspire several articles and video essays that interpret the film as a cinematic criticism of anarchy, nihilism, and hyper-masculinity, all confidently claiming the film perceives these practices as being self-destructive forms of behavior that have been encouraged by society and media.
+The film has gone on to inspire several articles and video that interpret the film as a cinematic criticism of anarchy, nihilism, and hyper-masculinity, all confidently claiming the film perceives these practices as being self-destructive forms of behavior that have been encouraged by society and media.
 And it’s amazing to think that it nearly didn’t become anything historically significant, as the result of tiring studio interference and problems making its money back.

 Yet it didn’t because, despite being an aforementioned box-office bomb, it soon received a huge boost in cultural significance in the early 2000s owing to a well-put-together and ultimately successful marketing campaign centered around its home video release.
 Fight Club sold 6 million DVD and video copies while also making an additional $55 million in video and DVD rentals.

 However, the film soon suffered severe traction, disdain, and criticism for supposedly encouraging young men to engage in activities similar to the film that included: starting real-life fight clubs, performing acts of vandalism, arson, and viewing Tyler Durden as a role model rather than a critique of the stereotypical expectations of what the “perfect charismatic cool man” should be.
 Nevertheless, Fight Club has climatically surpassed its controversial roots, become a pop cultural sensation, and is now forever upheld as a vivid celluloid collage of intense ideas and perspectives.

 With all that context out of the way, ten films will now be presented, on this list, that are objectively similar to Fight Club in filmic presentation, themes, plot, and characters.
 The films chosen for this list are all equally terrific movies that involve similar ideas and manners of artistic execution pertaining to the high skill responsible for creating Fight Club.